devops2028aryan/project1/README.md

 # project1
-this is my first git repositary
+This is my first git repositary author aryan